sparkflows/sparkflows-docs/docs/user-guide/machine-learning/overview/basics.rst

-Intro to Machine Learning
+Introduction to Machine Learning
 =========================

-Machine learning is a subfield of artificial intelligence that involves the development of algorithms and statistical models that allow systems to automatically improve their performance with experience.Its practitioners train algorithms to identify patterns in data and to make decisions with minimal human intervention.
+Machine learning is a subfield of artificial intelligence that involves the development of algorithms and statistical models that allow systems to automatically improve their performance with experience.
+Its practitioners train algorithms to identify patterns in data and to make decisions with minimal human intervention.

 Machine learning is used when:

-- The rules cannot be coded in to arrive at the outcome. eg: Recognizing emails as spam or not.
+- The rules cannot be coded in to arrive at the outcome, e.g., recognizing emails as spam or not.
-- We want to scale for huge datasets. eg: Recognizing spam or not for millions of emails.
+- We want to scale for huge datasets, e.g., recognizing spam or not for millions of emails.

 Machine learning can be used in a wide range of applications and industries, but it is particularly useful when you have a large amount of data and you want to make predictions or identify patterns in that data.
 Some examples of when you might use machine learning include: